MENU

 Low volume huffing involves taking only a small breath in and then gently but actively exhaling through an open mouth until you can’t breathe out further.
 You can liken it to breathing out like you are fogging up a mirror.
 Your lungs may give you some feedback if your huffs are working and there is mucus present.
 The feedback may sound like a crackling sound at the end of your breath out.
 When you start to hear some mucus movement just as you breathe out it is a sign that the mucus has moved further up your airway and you should increase the volume of your huff.

-Mid volume huffing involves breathing in up to a moderate volume and exhaling through an open mouth at a slightly faster rate than a low volume huff.
-You also don’t need to breathe out right until the end of the breath.
+Mid volume huffing involves breathing in to a moderate volume and exhaling through an open mouth at a slightly faster rate than a low volume huff.
 Similarly, when you start to hear crackling or similar feedback in the earlier parts of your breath out, it is a sign that the mucus has moved further up the airway and you should increase the volume of your huff.

 High volume huffing involves breathing in up to a large volume and breathing out through an open mouth at a fast rate.
 It is a much shorter and sharper exhalation and should be reserved for when the mucus has moved up high and is almost ready to be coughed out.